Frequently Asked Questions

 What will show up in the banner?

-Our crawler’s pretty smart and usually produces a great match of the page content and eBay products.
+If you chose to show contextual results (English Only) by checking the “Use products that match the context of my site” checkbox: Our crawler’s pretty smart and usually produces a great match of the page content and eBay products.
 No crawler is perfect, though.
 We’ve designed ours to learn and continually refine results.
-If you see one that you love and think is absolutely perfect, we want to hear from you!
+If you see a resulting banner that you love and think is absolutely perfect, we want to hear from you!
 Likewise, if you see one that doesn’t produce a great match, we want to know that, too.
-(Do consider if it’s picking up your personal browser history, though--the retargeting feature will rarely match page content but converts well because it matches YOUR interests and behavior.
-One way to make sure you’re seeing just the contextual aspect is to use an Incognito browser.)
 Please provide your URL and a screenshot of the Smart Placements banner showing it in position amid your content.
 Send them to us at AskEPN@ebay.com.

 What else should I know about content?